Showing posts sorted by relevance for query pacman. Sort by date Show all posts

 Let's get ready to rumble!

 I've put together a video recording of 14 Atari STe games.
-Of course, this isn't complete because there are lots more out there but, in the interest of keeping things short and sweet, my video shows a few seconds from each game.
+Of course, this isn't complete because there are more games.
+In the interest of keeping things short and sweet, my video shows a few seconds from each game.
 With a groovy background tune by Tomchi, which is just gorgeous!
-I hope you enjoy this humble presentation?
+I hope you enjoy my humble presentation.

 Come on, man!
 Get to the games...